About Me 👋

-I spent my spring semester of 2018 studying at Lund University in Sweden, where I had the opportunity to meet motivated and interesting people from everywhere around the world.
-During the Spring of 2019 I interned as a software engineering intern Facebook, working on privacy infrastructure at Instagram.
-This summer I interned under the Windows organization at Microsoft.
-Stay tuned to hear about more of my life and projects!
+I previously studied Computer Engineering at North Carolina State University.
+During college I spent my spring semester of 2018 studying at Lund University in Sweden, where I had the opportunity to meet motivated and interesting people from everywhere around the world.
+During the Spring of 2019 I interned as a software engineering intern for Facebook, working on privacy infrastructure at Instagram.
+After I interned with the Windows organization at Microsoft working on moving Window's testing infrastructure to Azure.
+My senior year of college I led a club called Tech @ NC State, where we worked on opening access to a career in tech and organized a software enginering team of twenty-six college students to create a webapp for a local non-profit.

 Clear Health - HackNC 2018